awe-struck/ecommerce_and-marketing_data_analysis/Section6_Product_Analysis/README.md

 ![image](https://github.com/user-attachments/assets/6f2fdc17-ab63-440d-b1f2-bf5c94ebe8cb)

--  overall, CTR has increased from seond product
+- Overall, CTR has increased from seond product lauch from the /products page.
+Love bear has the better CTR to /cart page, and comparable rates in the rest of the funnel

 <br>